Recently a known SEO (name reserved) inquired me about some aspects of IDF (Inverse Document Frequency). Below are three of his questions.

 3) Would it be accurate to describe IDF as “the ratio of documents in a collection to documents in that collection with a given term”?
 I’m guessing your answer would be, IDF is the [LOG of ” the ratio of documents in a collection to documents in that collection with a given term”]?
 Which brings us back to question, I guess? hehe

-These are recurrent questions students asked me before.
-The reason for using logs is due to two assumptions frequently made in most IR models; i.e.
+The reason for using logs can be trace back to two assumptions made in IR:

 I. that scoring functions are additive.